elysemontano/elyse-lecture-notes/cat-tinder/backend/api-endpoints.md

     # The params we are going to send with the request
     cat_params = {
       cat: {
-          name: 'Mosey',
+          name: 'Tobey',
           age: 5,
-          enjoys: 'showing up in odd places randomly' }
+          enjoys: 'snuggles and teasing dogs'
         }
+    }

-    # Send the request to the server
+    # Send the request to the server and pass params which are cat_params
     post '/cats', params: cat_params

     # Assure that we get a success back